rama1997/More-Like-This/README.md

 This addon is still a work in progress.
 While it works well in many scenarios, some limitations exist:

 - Stream button not supported on Smart TVs or Stremio 5 Beta.
 Manually searching should still yield recommendations catalogs.
+- TMDB metadata may not show up properly with the current stable Android app, but does work with the new beta version on Android
 - Kitsu ID searches may be inaccurate, especially for niche or very specific titles.
 - New releases, unreleased titles, and obscure international content may yield strange or no results.
 - Not compatible with other Stremio addons that generate custom catalogs and IDs.
 This addon is optimized for IMDb IDs, as used by Cinemeta.